cglondon71/elassandra/docs/elassandra/source/enterprise.rst

    bin/spark-shell --driver-class-path path/to/elasticsearch-hadoop-5.5.0.jar $ES_OPTS

-In order to works, the elasticsearch spark connector requires privileges to monitor your cluster and request for availables shards for search.
+To work, the Elasticsearch spark connector requires privileges to monitor your cluster and request for availables shards for search.
-You can associate these privileges to a dedicated cassandra role *spark*, and grant this role to the account used in your spark application.
+You can associate these privileges to a dedicated Cassandra role *spark*, and grant this role to the account used in your spark application.
-The *spark* role have no cassandra permission, but user *john* inherits its privileges from the ``elastic_admin.privileges`` table.
+The *spark* role has no Cassandra permission, but user *john* inherits its privileges from the ``elastic_admin.privileges`` table.

 .. code::